-Microsoft Chief Technology Officer Kevin Scott, a 1994 graduate of Lynchburg College, will attend Homecoming 2017 to receive an award from the Lynchburg College Alumni Association and help celebrate the 30th anniversary of the Westover Honors Program.
+Microsoft Chief Technology Officer Kevin Scott, a 1994 graduate of University of Lynchburg, will attend Homecoming 2017 to receive an award from the University of Lynchburg Alumni Association and help celebrate the 30th anniversary of the Westover Honors Program.

 Scott, who majored in computer science at Lynchburg, was named CTO of Microsoft in January, shortly after the company acquired LinkedIn, where he had been senior vice president of engineering.